 6. Be Familiar with Your Organisation’s Performance Review System

 Acquaint yourself with the organization’s performance review system, and compare this year’s evaluation with your previous year’s report.
-Collect any previous documentations or appreciations that you might have received from your clients or previous boss, like Mail of Appreciations or Thank You emails of clients as these documents will be required during your performance review system of discussion with the boss.
-Write down the points that you want to discuss with the boss including the points that you disagree or you feel in which you have been wrongly implicated.
-Your company might also have a policy whereby you can append your comments or refute your charges, make sure that you discuss the same with your HR representative.
+Collect any previous documentations or appreciations that you might have received from your clients or previous boss, like Mail of Appreciations or Thank You emails of clients, as these documents will be required during your performance review system of discussion with the boss.
+Write down the points that you want to discuss with the boss, including the points that you disagree with or you feel in which you have been wrongly implicated.
+Your company might also have a policy whereby you can append your comments or refute your charges; make sure that you discuss the same with your HR representative.

 Even if you feel that you have been excellently working and you do not deserve the bad evaluation report, never show your aggression or disgust.
 Instead, show your boss that you have a realistic view of your performance and you can make improvements.
-And if you think that your performance is not up to the mark due the current system, discuss the same with your boss and try to convince him if the system is repealed you could give better results.
+And if you think that your performance is not up to the mark due to the current system, discuss the same with your boss and try to convince him if the system is repealed, you could give better results.

 7. Be prepared to take a meeting in your stride

-Since the meeting is conducted for your benefit you should be prepared to guide it in a way that meets your needs and you are assured of getting results if you start working on the same lines.
-Some managers will be so drawn into the process that you can easily follow their leads, and move smoothly to achieve the desired results.
+Since the meeting is conducted for your benefit, you should be prepared to guide it in a way that meets your needs, and you are assured of getting results if you start working on the same lines.
+Some managers will be so drawn into the process that you can easily follow their leads and move smoothly to achieve the desired results.

-When the meeting is going to end, make sure you and your boss have recapped or make the summary of the conversation, and noted all the agreements that have been made by both of you.
+When the meeting is going to end, make sure you and your boss have recapped or make the summary of the conversation and noted all the agreements that have been made by both of you.
 This should be done orally, as well as in a written form, and both should possess copies of the same.
 In case your manager does not want to do this, you can bring up the issue like “Before we finish, I want to make absolutely sure we are both on the same wavelength, so can I summarize what I think has been said?”
 (Source: Performance Resource Center).
 This may not come off easily and might take a few days.

 8. Bad Performance Review – Retain your network